Katherine McCanless Ruffin

 Katherine M. Ruffin is the Book Studies and Book Arts Program Director at Wellesley College.
 She holds an A.B. in philosophy from Bryn Mawr College, an M.F.A. in the book arts from the University of Alabama, and a Ph.D. in library and information science from Simmons College.
 Her dissertation was titled “Carl Purington Rollins and the Bibliographical Press at Yale University.”
 In 2014, she gave the fourth annual Charles A. Rheault lecture at Boston’s Society of Printers on this topic.

-She is currently a trustee of the American Printing History Association and a member of the editorial board of Openings: Studies in Book Art, the journal of the College Book Art Association.
+She is currently the Vice President for Publications for the American Printing History Association and a member of the editorial board of Openings: Studies in Book Art, the journal of the College Book Art Association.